Dev-Owl/advanced_datatable/README.md

 addEmptyRows: false
 ```

-## Support for asnyc row loading
+## Support for async row loading

 The Original DataSource requires you to load all data in advance and just render it paged, in case your data source is huge and contains a lot of information this might not be the best options.
-AdvancedDataTableSource requires you to define a model that is used for the rows like shown below:
+AdvancedDataTableSource requires you to define a model that is used for the rows as shown below:
 ```dart

 //Example model